Peyton11/ToDoCLI/README.md

 - delete
 - modify

 When adding a task, be sure to use quotation marks.
-For example: `todo add "Calculus Homework"`\
+For example: `./todo add "Calculus Homework"`\
 When deleting or modifying a task, specify the task number.
-For example: `todo delete 1`\
+For example: `./todo delete 1`\
-To display list: `todo list`\
+To display list: `./todo list`\
-To clear list: `todo clear`
+To clear list: `./todo clear`